bergnerbenjamin/atml/main/README.md

 ## Quality Measures

 The overall task is a classification problem with six distinct classes.
-To compare our algorithms we use some quality measures which will be described in this chapter.
+To compare our algorithms we use two quality measures which will be described in this chapter.

 ### Accuracy

 The accuracy is a common quality measure for classification problems.
-It is the number of right classified instances divided by the overall number of instances.
+It is the number of correctly classified instances divided by the overall number of instances.
 This was our main quality measure for the comparison.

 ### Confusion Matrix